SMOP: Stochastic trust region method for multi-objective problems: Preliminaries

-where $f:R^n\rightarrow R^q$.
-It is assumed that the functions $ f_j, j=1,...,q$ are smooth with Lipschitz continuous gradients.
-Assuming that the explicit evaluation of these functions and its derivatives is unavailable, we will rely on approximating them with $\tilde{f}_i(x)$ and $g_i(x)$, respectively.
+{ The considered problem is unconstrained multiobjective minimization problem \eqref{mop}} where $f:\R^n\rightarrow \R^q$ and functions $ f_j, j=1,...,q$ are smooth.
+Assuming that the explicit evaluation of these functions and its gradients and Hessians is unavailable or too costly, we will rely on approximating them with $\tilde{f}_i(x)$, $g_i(x)$ { and $H^i(x)$,} respectively.